Software is infrastructure: failures, successes, costs, and the case for formal verification: Return of investment from

+In general \formalmethods, i.e. rigorous mathematical techniques, are so useful to society that in our history some mathematical techniques have been rediscovered more than once.
+Consider these two examples.
+Leibniz and Newton in the 17th century introduced calculus, and in particular the definite integral \cite{wkIntegral}, i.e. a technique to compute the area underneath a curve.
+In 1994 the paper \cite{10.2337/diacare.17.2.152} proposed a similar idea, using a technique that actually dates back to 350BC \cite{wkTaiModel}.
+A second example is the back propagation algorithm, which is at the heart of neural networks \cite[Chapter 6]{10.5555/574634}.
+It is essentially an efficient application of the chain rule proposed first by G. W. Leibniz in 1676 \cite{wkBackPropagation}.

-In this section, we review the available evidence that using rigorous mathematically-founded techniques can lead to an overall cost mitigation and lead to a more sustainable development process (both economically and otherwise, also environmentally).
+In the rest of this section, we review the available evidence that using rigorous mathematically-founded techniques for \formalverification of software can lead to an overall cost mitigation and to a more sustainable development process (both economically and otherwise, also environmentally).

-There is a rich body of case studies documenting the evidence of the application of formal methods in industrial practice \cite{WoodcockEtAl2009,BicarreguiEtAl2009,KulikEtAl2022,LeComteEtAl2017,GnesiEtAl2012,terBeekEtAl2024}; we also refer to thirty years of the Proceedings of the International Conference, formerly Workshop, on Formal Methods for Industrial Critical Systems.
+There is a rich body of case studies documenting the evidence of the application of \formalmethods in industrial practice \cite{WoodcockEtAl2009,BicarreguiEtAl2009,KulikEtAl2022,LeComteEtAl2017,GnesiEtAl2012,terBeekEtAl2024}; we also refer to thirty years of the Proceedings of the International Conference, formerly Workshop, on \FormalMethods for Industrial Critical Systems.
 Additionally, there have been secondary studies distilling quantitative evidence of successful application \cite{Fitzgerald2013,Linger1993,OsaiweranEtAl2013}.
-Without trying to being exhaustive we decided to review three examples of different types of formal methods applied to two different domains, for which there is empirical evidence of cost mitigation and more sustainable development.
+Without trying to being exhaustive we decided to review three examples of different types of \formalmethods applied to two different domains, for which there is empirical evidence of cost mitigation and more sustainable development.